mosquitogames/1819rulebook/4_important_concepts.md

 ![Add Population](/img/population_2.jpg)

 > You are the <span style="color:red"><strong>Red</strong></span> player (British).
 You take the Populate Action and draw the Orang Laut, giving you 2 Population cubes.
-- You place the 1st cube in the leftmost British Population space, filling it and unlocking your second District.
+- You place the 1st cube in the leftmost British Population box, filling it and unlocking your second District.
 - You move the marker to the Multiplier track.
 The active Multiplier is now \\(\times 2\\).
-- You place the 2nd cube on the next space.
+- You place the 2nd cube on the next box.

 ### Losing Population
 {: .no_toc }

 When Population is lost, remove cubes starting from the **right**.
-When a space is no longer filled, the District above it closes: move the black marker back from the Multiplier track, and discard any Influence tokens on the District.
+When a box is no longer filled, the District above it closes: move the black marker back from the Multiplier track, and discard any Influence tokens on the District.

 ![Losing Population](/img/population_3.jpg)